chocolatey/docs/input/en-us/choco/commands/index.md

    not source name ('https://chocolatey.org/api/v2' versus 'chocolatey').
- * If parsing output, you might want to use `--limit-output`/`-r` to get output in a more machine parseable format. **NOTE:** Not all commands handle return of information in an easily digestible output.
+ * If parsing output, you might want to use `--limit-output`/`-r` to get output in a more machine parseable format.
+     > :memo: **NOTE** Not all    commands handle return of information in an easily digestible output.
  * Use exit codes to determine status.
 Chocolatey exits with 0 when everything worked appropriately and other exits codes like 1 when things error.
 There are package specific exit codes that are